Transposing textiles EPR: the EU state of play in 2025

 Since its political commitment to become a Zero Waste City in 2011, the municipality has doubled the amount of materials separately collected for recycling and reuse.
 In this same timespan, they have reduced the volume of residual waste by two-thirds.

-Available in English, Italian, Croatian, and Estonian.
+Available in English, Italian, Croatian, Estonian, and Ukrainian.

 Feedback on the EU Packaging Regulation revision